A Complete Guide to Pregnancy Safe Core Exercises

 - By focusing on your tendencies, body positioning and breath you can safely do SO MUCH through your pregnancy.
 For more on what I mean by that download my free e-book: How to Adjust Exercise in Pregnancy

 - By pushing the intensity, listening to your ego, and trying to do too much/”keep up” with your workout class or peers you are putting yourself at risk for issues in postpartum like diastasi recti that doesn’t heal well on its own, incontinence, pelvic organ prolapse, and persistent low back issues.
+These are not the way to perform even the pregnancy safe core exercises.

 - Focusing on training your glutes and the rest of your posterior chain is SUPER important.
 As your belly grows your pelvis naturally shifts anterior (forward leaning) this can create a sway in your low back that becomes uncomfortable over time.
 Strong glutes help keep you in a more neutral position and stabilize your entire body.
 Also strong glutes = strong pelvic floor.
 I round up my favorite glute exercises in this blog post.